 VBI Vaccines's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against VBI Vaccines.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against VBI Vaccines.

 Find out more about how you can short VBI Vaccines stock.